 In the past few years, we have heard about many harrowing games of death targeting vulnerable children online.
 From 7-years jumping from roofs, cutting their hair, cycling into walls and threatening their siblings and classmates with knives, one such harrowing game known as Momo Challenge has caused kids to bodily harm themselves and others in a variety of ways.
-These kids were so deeply brainwashed by the game that they could explain their deed by saying things like ‘Momo made me do it’, ‘Momo won’t let me say’ and ‘Momo will tell me what to do next’.
+These kids were so deeply brainwashed by the game that they could explain their deed by saying things like ‘Momo made me do it, ‘Momo won’t let me say’ and ‘Momo will tell me what to do next’.
 This harrowing trend and addiction to the game left the parents worried a lot all around the world, especially those with teenage children.

 Kids are so intensely affected and brainwashed by the game that they are even afraid of not reaching out to Momo for the next challenge or disobeying the orders given to them by Momo.
-The child is threatened with devastating consequence if they fail to comply with the instructions given to them.
-They are also told that their near and dear once are going to be harmed if they tell anyone about the conversations made between them.
-Schools and governmental bodies of several countries have issued warnings about the online suicide games like Momo Challenge and advised the parents to keep their children away from this addictive game that provokes the children to do harm to themselves and others, and may even prompt them to commit suicide.
+The child is threatened with a devastating consequence if they fail to comply with the instructions given to them.
+They are also told that their near and dear ones are going to be harmed if they tell anyone about the conversations made between them.
+Schools and governmental bodies of several countries have issued warnings about online suicide games like Momo Challenge and advised the parents to keep their children away from this addictive game that provokes the children to do harm to themselves and others and may even prompt them to commit suicide.

 What is Momo Challenge?

 Utilising the work of a Japanese artist, Midori Hayashi as their avatar, a shadowy controller sends violent images to victims through a messaging app.
 The avatar is a haunting image of a woman with incongruous features and bulging eyes.